jacobjoaquin/protoblock/app/README.md

 Code, and thus shaders, are another type of modular system.
 Instead of generating audio, shaders are patched to modulate color, vertices, camera position, light, etc.

 Within *Invisillations*, a shader synthesizer "patch" is generated as code.
-How a patch is generated is decided through a weighted set of probabilities set by myself.
+How a patch is generated is decided through a set of weighted probabilities decided by myself.

-Various Sinusoids, triangle waves, ramps, pulses, noise, are combined with shader elements of points in space, distance between vectors, time, color, etc, to determine which color is read from the color palette.
+Various sinusoids, triangle waves, ramps, pulses, noise, are combined with shader elements of points in space, distance between vectors, time, color, etc, to determine which color is read from the color palette.

 The following example demonstrates how the "Rotate Pix" module is added to the shader code.
 First, a list is made that will store all code that is to be added to the final shader.
 Then, if the pixel rotation module is enabled, the relevant code is added to the list, making it a part of the patch.